rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-1/README.md

 ### Key Features

-  - OpenShift Pipelines is a serverless CI/CD system that runs Pipelines with all the required dependencies in isolated containers.
+  - OpenShift Pipelines is a serverless CI/CD system that runs `Pipelines` with all the required dependencies in isolated containers.
   - OpenShift Pipelines are designed for decentralized teams that work on microservice-based architecture.
   - OpenShift Pipelines use standard CI/CD pipeline definitions that are easy to extend and integrate with the existing Kubernetes tools, enabling you to scale on-demand.
   - You can use OpenShift Pipelines to build images with Kubernetes tools such as Source-to-Image (S2I), Buildah, Buildpacks, and Kaniko that are portable across any Kubernetes platform.
   - You can use the OpenShift Container Platform Developer Console to create Tekton resources, view logs of Pipeline runs, and manage pipelines in your OpenShift Container Platform namespaces.

-### OpenShift Pipelines Concepts
+## OpenShift Pipelines Concepts

-#### Task
+### Task
-A `Task` is the smallest configurable unit in a Pipeline.
+A `Task` is the smallest configurable unit in a `Pipeline`.
 It is essentially a function of inputs and outputs that form the Pipeline build.
 It can run individually or as a part of a Pipeline.
-A Pipeline includes one or more Tasks, where each Task consists of one or more Steps.
-Steps are a series of commands that are sequentially executed by the Task.
+A `Pipeline` includes one or more `Tasks`, where each `Task` consists of one or more `Steps`. `Steps` are a series of commands that are sequentially executed by the `Task`.

-#### TaskRun
+### TaskRun
-A `TaskRun` is automatically created by a PipelineRun for each Task in a Pipeline.
-It is the result of running an instance of a Task in a Pipeline.
-It can also be manually created if a Task runs outside of a Pipeline.
+A `TaskRun` is automatically created by a `PipelineRun` for each `Task` in a `Pipeline`.
+It is the result of running an instance of a `Task` in a `Pipeline`.
+It can also be manually created if a `Task` runs outside of a `Pipeline`.

-#### Pipeline
+### Pipeline
-A `Pipeline` consists of a series of Tasks that are executed to construct complex workflows that automate the build, deployment, and delivery of applications.
-It is a collection of PipelineResources, parameters, and one or more Tasks.
-A Pipeline interacts with the outside world by using PipelineResources, which are added to Tasks as inputs and outputs.
+A `Pipeline` consists of a series of `Tasks` that are executed to construct complex workflows that automate the build, deployment, and delivery of applications.
+It is a collection of parameters and one or more `Tasks`.

-#### PipelineRun
+### PipelineRun
-A `PipelineRun` is the running instance of a Pipeline.
-A PipelineRun initiates a Pipeline and manages the creation of a TaskRun for each Task being executed in the Pipeline.
+A `PipelineRun` is the running instance of a `Pipeline`.
+A `PipelineRun` initiates a `Pipeline` and manages the creation of a `TaskRun` for each `Task` being executed in the `Pipeline`.

-#### Workspace
+### Workspace
-A `Workspace` is a storage volume that a Task requires at runtime to receive input or provide output.
-A Task or Pipeline declares the Workspace, and a TaskRun or PipelineRun provides the actual location of the storage volume, which mounts on the declared Workspace.
-This makes the Task flexible, reusable, and allows the Workspaces to be shared across multiple Tasks.
+A `Workspace` is a storage volume that a `Task` requires at runtime to receive input or provide output.
+A `Task` or `Pipeline` declares the `Workspace`, and a `TaskRun` or `PipelineRun` provides the actual location of the storage volume, which mounts on the declared `Workspace`.
+This makes the `Task` flexible, reusable, and allows the `Workspaces` to be shared across multiple Tasks.

-#### Trigger
+### Trigger
 A `Trigger` captures an external event, such as a Git pull request and processes the event payload to extract key pieces of information.
 This extracted information is then mapped to a set of predefined parameters, which trigger a series of tasks that may involve creation and deployment of Kubernetes resources.
-You can use Triggers along with Pipelines to create full-fledged CI/CD systems where the execution is defined entirely through Kubernetes resources.
+You can use `Triggers` along with `Pipelines` to create full-fledged CI/CD systems where the execution is defined entirely through Kubernetes resources.

-#### Condition
-A `Condition` refers to a validation or check, which is executed before a Task is run in your Pipeline.
-Conditions are like if statements which perform logical tests, with a return value of True or False.
-A Task is executed if all Conditions return True, but if any of the Conditions fail, the Task and all subsequent Tasks are skipped.
-You can use Conditions in your Pipeline to create complex workflows covering multiple scenarios.

 ## Using Pipelines - the Basics
 Now that we understand (or at the very least familiarized) with all the concepts we can start by making sure that OpenShift Pipeline is install on our system.
-We can do that by quering for `Pipeline` objects:
+We can do that by quering for `Pipeline` resource:
 ```bash
 oc get pipelines
 ```